xy2z/PineDocs/readme.md

 	- Dark (twilight)
 	- Wiki
 	- Sepia
-- Easily make your own theme in CSS (or extend an existing theme)
+- Create your own theme in CSS (or extend an existing theme)
 - YAML configuration.
 - Key bind to easily search (press 'F')
 - Render any filetype